-We have bats in Phoenix.
-You might be surprised to know that in Arizona we have 28 species of bats.
-Most people want to get rid of bats, not realizing that they are important and beneficial to our environment.
+Bats in Phoenix?
+You might be surprised to know that in Arizona there are 28 species of bats.
+Most people want to get rid of bats, not realizing that they are important and beneficial to the environment.

-Most of what I have learned about bats turns out not to be true.
-They aren't flying rats, they don't carry rabies (although they might have contracted rabies, like other animals we come in contact with) and they don't attack people.
-Thanks to Bat World Sanctuary for that information!
+Most of what you might have learned about bats turns out not to be true.
+They aren't flying rats, they don't carry rabies (although they might have contracted rabies, like other animals we come in contact with), and they don't attack people.

 The Arizona Game and Fish Department has a great deal of information about bats in Arizona.
 Here are a few tips from AZGFD.

 How to Get Rid of Bats in Your House

 If a bat gets inside your home, there are humane ways in which to escort it outside.

 - Corner the bat so that it is confined in a room.

 - After it gets dark, open the windows.